meuseabe/DF_directionDependentMutualCoupling/readMe.txt

-﻿This codes are for the paper:
+﻿These MATLAB codes are prepared for the paper:
 A. M. Elbir, “Direction Finding in the Presence of Direction-Dependent Mutual Coupling," in IEEE Antennas and Wireless Propagation Letters, vol. 16, no. , pp. 1541-1544, 2017. doi: 10.1109/LAWP.2017.2647983